Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Introduction

+Additionally, we conduct extensive simulation studies and compare the Boosting algorithm with Lasso in various high-dimensional settings.
+These results might give guidance to empirical researchers to decide when to choose which algorithm.
+We conclude that $L_2$-Boosting with a theoretical-grounded stopping criterion is the more efficient method with respect to computation time and also provides the best estimation accuracy in our simulation study.
+We also show the computational advantage of $L_2$-Boosting over Lasso by comparing the CPU time in a high-dimensional (causal) inference framework.
+Finally, we conduct an empirical analysis of how the pre-merger overlap of bank branch networks in the United States can affect the post-merger stock returns of acquirer banks.
+In this setting, many potential instrumental variables are available.
+We show how $L_2$-Boosting can be used to select these in a data-driven, principled way and to estimate the treatment effect of interest.

-Boosting algorithms represent one of the major advances in machine learning and statistics in recent years.
-Freund and Schapire's AdaBoost algorithm for classification (\cite{freund:1997}) has attracted much attention from the machine learning community as well as in statistics.
-Many variants of the AdaBoost algorithm have been introduced and proven to be very competitive in terms of prediction accuracy in a variety of applications, with a strong resistance to overfitting.
-Boosting methods were originally proposed as ensemble methods, which rely on the principle of generating multiple predictions and majority voting (averaging) of the individual classifiers (cf.~\cite{nr:buhlmann.hothorn:2007}).
-An important step in the analysis of boosting algorithms was Breiman's interpretation of boosting as a gradient descent algorithm in a function space, inspired by numerical optimization and statistical estimation (\cite{nr:breiman:1996}, \cite{nr:breiman:1998}).
-Building on this insight, \cite{nr:friedman.hastie.ea:2000} and \cite{nr:friedman:2001} embedded boosting algorithms into the framework of statistical estimation and additive basis expansion.
-This also enabled the application of boosting to regression analysis.
-Boosting for regression was proposed by \cite{nr:friedman:2001}, and then \cite{nr:buhlmann.yu:2003} defined and introduced $L_2$-Boosting.
-An extensive overview of the development of boosting and its manifold applications is given in the survey \cite{nr:buhlmann.hothorn:2007}.
+Boosting algorithms are one of the major recent advances in machine learning and statistics.
+One of the earliest examples is Freund and Schapire's AdaBoost algorithm for classification (\cite{freund:1997}), which has led to numerous variants that have proven to be competitive in terms of their prediction accuracy in a variety of applications and their strong resistance to overfitting as shown in \cite{nr:buhlmann.hothorn:2007}.
+Boosting methods were originally proposed as ensemble methods, which rely on the principle of generating multiple predictions and majority voting (averaging) of the individual classifiers.
+An important development in the analysis of Boosting algorithms was Breiman’s interpretation of Boosting as a gradient descent algorithm in a function space (\cite{nr:breiman:1996}, \cite{nr:breiman:1998}), inspired by numerical optimization and statistical estimation.
+Building on this insight, \cite{nr:friedman.hastie.ea:2000} and \cite{nr:friedman:2001} embedded Boosting algorithms into the framework of statistical estimation and additive basis expansion.
+This also enabled Boosting to be applied to regression analysis.
+Boosting for regression was proposed by \cite{nr:friedman:2001}, and then \cite{nr:buhlmann.yu:2003} defined and introduced $L_2$-Boosting. \cite{nr:zhang.yu:2005} show the consistency of $L_2$-Boosting and derive the rate of convergence in low-dimensional settings, and \cite{buhlmann2006sparse} show the consistency of $L_2$-Boosting in high-dimensional settings without stating the rate. \cite{SL_2016} derive rates for boosting and variants in high dimensions under a beta-min condition and exact sparsity assumption.
+An extensive overview of the development of Boosting and its manifold applications is given in \cite{nr:buhlmann.hothorn:2007}.